Decoupled Dynamics Distributed Control for Strings of Nonlinear Autonomous Agents: A Practical Distributed Control Architecture

 \subsection{A First Glance at the Closed--Loop Dynamics Decoupling}

-The control policy (\ref{ours}) entails a highly beneficial ``decoupling'' feature of the closed--loop dynamics at each agent, as we simply illustrate next.
-Firstly, note that by plugging (\ref{ours}) into (\ref{primo}) we obtain the following closed--loop error equations at the $k$--th agent:
+The control policy (\ref{oursbis}) entails a highly beneficial ``decoupling'' feature of the closed--loop dynamics at each agent, as illustrated next.
+Firstly, note that by plugging (\ref{oursbis}) into (\ref{primo}) we obtain the following closed--loop error equations at the $k$--th agent:

 The following result will be instrumental in the sequel.
 Consider the following Lyapunov candidate functions: